jacebenson/cedar/docs/docs/how-to/pagination.md

 </TabItem>
 </Tabs>

-Keeping with the theme of the official RedwoodJS tutorial we're not adding any css, but if you wanted the pagination to look a little nicer it'd be easy to remove the bullets from that list, and make it horizontal instead of vertical.
+Keeping with the theme of the official CedarJS tutorial we're not adding any css, but if you wanted the pagination to look a little nicer it'd be easy to remove the bullets from that list, and make it horizontal instead of vertical.

 Finally let's add this new component to the end of `BlogPostsCell`.
 Don't forget to `import` it at the top as well.